fuersten/sun_ray/README.md

 [![GitHub Build Status](https://github.com/fuersten/sun_ray/workflows/CMake%20Build%20Matrix/badge.svg)](https://github.com/fuersten/sun_ray/actions)
 [![Coverage Status](https://coveralls.io/repos/github/fuersten/sun_ray/badge.svg?branch=main)](https://coveralls.io/github/fuersten/sun_ray?branch=main)

-# The sun_ray Ray Tracer
+# The SunRay Ray Tracer

-The sun_ray ray tracer follows closely the book [The Ray Tracer Challenge](http://raytracerchallenge.com/).
+The SunRay ray tracer follows closely the book [The Ray Tracer Challenge](http://raytracerchallenge.com/).
 I can highly recommend that book.
 Actually, one of the best programming related books I have ever read.
-As the approach to create the ray tracer is test driven, sun_ray has lots of tests and currently around 95% of unit test coverage.
+As the approach to create the ray tracer is test driven, SunRay has lots of tests and currently around 99% of unit test coverage.

 I have not finished the book yet and have implemented the ray tracer including up to chapter 12 and parts of chapter 15.
 Nevertheless, you can create really nice images!